Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Thrift Stores as Fashion Hubs

-As people looked to clothing for self expression, they needed new places to shop for clothes.
-The recession of the mid 1970s put an educated youth out of work, or working at odd or low paying jobs to make ends meets.
+As people looked to clothing for self-expression, they needed new places to shop for clothes.
+The recession of the mid-1970s put an educated youth out of work or working at odd or low paying jobs to make ends meet.

-Thrift stores offered it all - unique garments for low prices.
+Thrift stores offered it all—unique garments for low prices.
 During the 70s, vintage clothing could be found for next to nothing.
-Dresses, jackets, coats, jewelry, and hats from the early part of the century were mixed with jeans and other modern garments.
+Dresses, jackets, coats, jewelry, and hats from the earlier in the century were mixed with jeans and other modern garments.

 In those days of free TV, local stations often ran classic movies.
 Young people, enamored with films from the 1920s, 30s, and 40s could purchase old clothing to emulate the Golden Age of Hollywood.
 The retro look made it easy to look different.

 Newer films like The Great Gatsby in 1974 and Cabaret in 1972 influenced fashion trends.
 Yves St. Laurent's 1971 collection drew heavily on women's fashions of the 1940s.

 In the 1960s, young people flocked to dance clubs called discotheques.
 The French word evolved into Disco, a new brand of music and a subculture first popularized by African American and Latino youth.